 In contrast to retail anomalies, election fraud claims point out the size and scope of a rigged general election to achieve a pre-determined outcome in favor of a political party or a presidential candidate.
 For example, on October 26, in Georgia, Georgian Dream, a pro-Russian political party, won the general election by a wide margin.
 The Georgian President and opposition parties claimed massive fraud and Russian interference and called on citizens to take to the streets to protest.

-In recent years, election fraud claims have rattled democracy in Pakistan, Brazil, and Venezuela, where losing political parties refuse to accept the election results, blaming the election commission, the armed forces, or foreign governments for manipulating the election outcomes.
+In recent years, election fraud claims have rattled democracy in Pakistan, Brazil, and Venezuela, where losing political parties have refused to accept the election results, blaming the election commission, the armed forces, or foreign governments for manipulating the election outcomes.
 Per Russian President Vladimir Putin, the United States “all over the world is actively interfering in electoral campaigns in other countries.”

 In 2020, President Donald Trump refused to concede the election to Joe Biden, who won both the popular and electoral votes.
 President Trump said, “If you count the legal votes, I easily win.
 If you count the illegal votes, they can try to steal the election from us.”
 He minced no words in saying that the outcome was pre-planned.
 “Democrat officials never believed they could win this election honestly. . .
 This (fraud) was unprecedented in American history.
 This was by design.”